Welcome to the Graduate School of Arts & Sciences

-The health, safety, and security of our graduate students are paramount.
-The Graduate School of Arts & Sciences is working to ensure that you have the support and information you need at this challenging time.
+The Graduate School of Arts & Sciences is committed to ensuring the continuation of academic engagement and vibrant student life while we continue to address the impacts of COVID-19.
 Below please find important information regarding the impact of COVID-19 for our graduate students, including a guide to university policy and a list of resources.

 Serving as a Teaching Fellow in the Learn from Anywhere format will likely look different than teaching experiences you have had in the past.
 GRS, in partnership with colleagues across the University are working to provide you with information about these changes to ensure you have a smooth transition into the LfA format.